1990 Wyoming state elections: US Senate

+US House of Representatives

 Governor

 Incumbent Democratic Governor Mike Sullivan ran for re-election to a second term.
 He faced Republican nominee Mary Mead, the daughter of former Governor Clifford Hansen, in the general election.
 Sullivan proved popular, despite being a Democrat in a conservative state, and he defeated Mead in a landslide.

 Secretary of State

 Incumbent Democratic Secretary of State Kathy Karpan ran for re-election to a second term.
 Unopposed in the Democratic primary, she faced Sweetwater County County Attorney Tom Zollinger in the general election.
 Aided in part by Governor Sullivan's landslide re-election, Karpan defeated Zollinger by a large margin.